An introduction to artificial intelligence

 Wednesday, 14 August 2024

 Artificial intelligence (AI) is rapidly changing many aspects of clinical practice.
-As AI becomes an increasingly significant feature in the delivery of healthcare, it is important to understand understanding the fundamentals.
+As AI becomes an increasingly significant feature in the delivery of healthcare, it is important to understand the fundamentals.

 Start your AI journey by understanding some terminology and how AI is being used in clinical care.
 This information is introductory, not comprehensive, so we have also provided links for further reading.